Part 3 of Cantor’s

 On infinite linear point-sets: Part 3 of 6

 In the two preceding Parts 1 and 2 we adhered strictly to the subject matter described in the heading and dealt exclusively with linear point-sets, that is, rule-defined specific point-sets that belong in an infinite continuous straight line.
 I had deliberately drawn this restriction for the presentation because, especially with regard to my prior results (Footnote: Georg Cantor: “Ein Beitrag zur Mannigfaltigkeitslehre” (A development in the theory of sets), Crelle’s Journal, Vol. 84, 1878, p.
-242.) in which planar, spatial and general n-dimensional structures have been defined by a clear relationship to linear point-sets, it might be assumed from the outset that most of the properties and relationships that emerge from linear point-sets can also be demonstrated, with obvious modifications, for point-sets that are included in continuous surfaces, spaces or n-dimensional regions.
+242. Translator’s note, see an online English translation of that article at A Contribution to the Theory of Sets.) in which planar, spatial and general n-dimensional structures have been defined by a clear relationship to linear point-sets, it might be assumed from the outset that most of the properties and relationships that emerge from linear point-sets can also be demonstrated, with obvious modifications, for point-sets that are included in continuous surfaces, spaces or n-dimensional regions.
 But I would like to clarify this generalization, since it is not only of interest of itself and with regard to applications in the theory of functions, but also because it provides new insights into the field of linear point-sets.

 To begin with, the notions of derivatives (Footnote: Translator’s note: Here Cantor uses the term derivative to refer to a different concept than that used for the derivative as it is used in calculus.) that have occurred up to now are of a different order, the latter being determined not only by finite integers, but also being characterized by certain well-defined infinite symbols, and which are readily expandable to point-sets in continuous n-dimensional regions.
 Here, too, the concept of derivation is based on the concept of a limit point of a given point-set P, which is defined by the fact that in every neighborhood of it, no matter how small that neighborhood may be, there exist points in the set P which differ from it, and where it is immaterial whether or not such a limit point itself belongs to the set P. The general theorem that every point-set consisting of an infinite number of points in an n-dimensional extended continuous finite region has at least one limit point, was first stated and proved by C. Weierstrass, and extensively utilized by him in the theory of functions.